UnicycleBloke/yagl/docs/build_windows.md

 # Building on Windows

+**These instructions didn't work when I tried to reproduce the environment.
+Needs a little attention...**

 Starting in some folder on your machine, execute the following commands in a terminal window.
 This assumes that you have installed Microsoft Visual Studio 2019 (Community edition is fine), and placed MSBuild on the path, and have installed the build dependencies (see below):

 ```bash